 October 2019 – AB 2626 (Mullin) Child care services was approved by the Governor, extending to all contracts statewide many of the components in the Pilots (as of July 1st, 2020).

-June 2019 – Marin Pilot Plan Template will be submitted to CDE
+July 2019 – Marin County Pilot Plan Approved by CDE